SENATE BILL 11

 What does Senate Bill 11 do?

-- Expand eligibility for Educational Choice (EdChoice) vouchers to all students beginning with vouchers sought for the 2023-2024 school year, and removes all existing eligibility requirements, including income and performance requirements
+- Expands eligibility for Educational Choice (EdChoice) vouchers to all students beginning with vouchers sought for the 2023-2024 school year, and removes all existing eligibility requirements, including income and performance requirements

 - Provides $5,500 for students in grades K-8